BlueM2ST/Kiripie/README.md

-# Kiripie Visual Novel Development Tool v0.6.1 for Godot 3.0
+# Kiripie Visual Novel Development Tool v0.6.2 for Godot 3.0

 Use the power of the Godot Game Engine to make and port Visual Novels.

+**Many bugs have been introduced in 0.6.2.
+Games built with it will NOT run and GUI tags were removed.
+Use it only for testing the tool.**

 # What it does